ssanner/dd-inference/README.txt

 To enable Java Graphviz visualization:

-- Download and install GraphViz on your system:
+- Download and install GraphViz on your system (you must use version 2.28 or earlier):

   http://www.graphviz.org/